 Fire Places And Wood Burning Stoves

-Burning fossil fuels such as coal and gas is the most common method of producing electricity in the world.
+Burning fossil fuels such as coal and gas is the most common method of producing electricity globally.
 The non-eco-friendly production method is one of the drivers behind living off the grid.
-It would be difficult to recreate the same power producing heat that power stations rely on from a wood burning stove but wood burning stoves can reduce demand on the grid.
+It would be difficult to recreate the same power producing heat that power stations rely on from a wood-burning stove, but wood-burning stoves can reduce demand on the grid.

 Wood burning stoves and fireplaces have long been used to heat homes and heat the water used in homes.
-Electricity made water heating and heating convenient and stoves and fireplaces died out.
-Smoke pollution was also a problem and older fireplaces were inefficient.
+Electricity made water heating and heating convenient, and stoves and fireplaces died out.
+Smoke pollution was also a problem as well as old fireplaces were inefficient.
 Modern wood-burning stoves and fireplaces are efficient, burn less wood, produce more fuel and release less smoke that is less toxic.

 Efficient wood burners can heat water and heat a home efficiently.
 Installing and using a wood burner as a way of heating water and warming the home.
-Takes away the need to use electricity and is, therefore, a step closer to living off the grid.
+It takes away the need to use electricity and is, therefore, a step closer to living off the grid.

 Another high-energy consumption area of the home is cooking.
-There are some clever “appliances” that anyone living off the grid will appreciate and find beneficial.
-Simple and extremely effective cooking solutions that apply the basic principles of physics are available and have been for centuries.
+Simple and extremely effective cooking solutions that apply the basic physics principles are available and have been for centuries.
+There are some ingenious “appliances” that anyone living off the grid will appreciate and find beneficial.

 Cooking With Almost Zero Energy Solar Oven

 The fifth and final way to create energy and live off the grid.
-This is more an energy saver than an energy producer.
-A solar oven does generate energy but in a confined space.
+More an energy saver than an energy producer.
+A solar oven does generate power but in a confined space.
 And it is easy and affordable to make and install.
-Solar ovens are available from many camping and outdoor stores but they are also very easy to make.
+Solar ovens are available from many camping and outdoor stores, but they are also straightforward to make.

 A solar oven made in a cardboard box is easy to build and saves a tremendous amount of energy.
-Using the same energy as solar panels and a solar geyser a solar oven is a quirky must have for any home wanting to create energy and live off the grid.
+Using the same power as solar panels and a solar geyser, a solar oven is a quirky must-have for any home wanting to create energy and live off the grid.
 People who use solar ovens believe meals cooked in a solar oven taste better than a conventional oven.
-It may well be true if only because no electricity is used.
+It may well be true if only because no electricity is wasted.

 A Few More Alternative Energy Sources

-Listed below are a few more ingenious ways that people and homeowners have found to reduce their energy needs.
-Or in fact to create an energy supply in areas where there is no energy or energy is nor affordable.
-In farmlands and in outlying rural African areas where the population is very poor and have no access to electricity.
+Listed below are a few more ingenious ways that people and homeowners have reduced their energy needs.
+Or, in fact, to create an energy supply in areas where there is no energy or energy is nor affordable.
+In farmlands and outlying rural African areas where the population is impoverished and has no electricity access.

 The Bicycle Energy Method of Creating Electricity

 Farms with cattle have found or are investigating unique ways to generate electricity.
-Cattle produce excessive amount amounts of methane and scientists are looking at techniques to catch and store this gas.
+Animals produce excessive amounts of methane, and scientists are looking at techniques to catch and store this gas.
 The methane can then be burnt to create heat and power stations.
-It is not science fiction it is real science such as the need to find more renewable energy sources.
+It is not science fiction.
+It is real science, such as the need to find more renewable energy sources.

-The second and most viable solution for cattle farmers and sports event is to use pressure mats with sensors that turn squashing into power.
-Small amounts of power from foot traffic from runners, pedestrians as well as cattle can power street lamps or barn lighting.
-Moving forward flooring in homes could generate electricity just through day-to-day movement.
+The second and most viable solution for cattle farmers and sports events is to use pressure mats with sensors that turn squash into power.
+Small amounts of energy from foot traffic from runners, pedestrians, and cattle can power street lamps or barn lighting.
+Moving forward, flooring in homes could generate electricity just through day-to-day movement.

 There is no end to where scientists are heading in the quest to find renewable energy.
 Some scientists are considering harvesting body heat and using it to create electricity.
-There is some logic to this but an effective solution is some years away.
+There is some logic to this, but a practical solution is some years away.

 Alternative Energy Sources Are Top Of All Energy Saving Lists

-No matter how sensible, mainstream, crazy or not the methods of generating energy to live off the grid are the goal is the same.
-Any move toward generating energy to move off the grid needs careful planning.
-Solar and wind power can be installed DIY but professional installation will generate better results.
-One needs to begin looking at the bigger picture and finding ways to provider energy back into the grid.
+Whether sensible, mainstream, crazy or not, the methods of generating energy to live off the grid are the goal.
+Any move toward creating energy to move off the grid needs careful planning.
+Solar and wind power can be installed DIY, but a professional installation will generate better results.
+One needs to begin looking at the bigger picture and finding ways to provide energy back into the grid.

-Despite home energy production being highly efficient.
+Even though home energy production is highly efficient.
 Eskom has made it difficult to sell or give energy back to the grid.
-This sees energy wasted and therefore opens up avenues where small neighborhoods rather than just a single home can live off the grid.
+As a result, energy is wasted and opens up avenues where small neighbourhoods rather than just a single home can live off the grid.
 When considered holistically, home energy production combined with good insulation can bring savings and benefits to many.
-Taking not just your home.
 In fact, also other homes off the grid placing less pressure on Eskom as the whole is possible.